-When horizontal sectioning of deformed sediment occurs, adjacent strata are incorporated into each section (Fig. 2).
-The idea that horizontal sectioning (extrusion) of deformed sediment is not ideal has been proposed (Rosenbaum et al. 2010), however the degree to which this deformation occurs and the effect that deformation has on paleolimnological data has not been investigated quantitatively.
-We suspect, given the large number of paleolimnological studies that use coring and extrusion to produce reproducible results, that either deformation or its effect on the data is minimal.
-This paper is our attempt to quantify and constrain the degree to which convex upward deformation adds bias to horizontally sectioned paleolimnological data.
+When deformed sediment is sectioned horizontally, adjacent strata are incorporated into each sampled section (Fig. 2).
+Rosenbaum et al. (2010) noted that horizontal sectioning (extrusion) of deformed sediment is not ideal, however the degree to which this deformation occurs and the effect of deformation on paleolimnological data has not been investigated quantitatively.
+We suspect, given the large number of paleolimnological studies that use coring and extrusion to produce reproducible results, that deformation, or its effect on the data, is minimal.
+This paper attempts to quantify and constrain the degree to which convex upward deformation biases paleolimnological data from horizontally sectioned cores.

-Methods
+Materials and methods

 We used R statistical software (R Core Team 2013) to model, manipulate, and visualize our data.
-Packages dplyr and ggplot2 were used for manipulation and visualization of data, respectively (Wickham et al. 2016; Wickham and Francois 2016).
+Packages dplyr and ggplot2 were used to manipulate and visualize data, respectively (Wickham et al. 2016; Wickham and Francois 2016).

 Core photo analysis